SmartBear/lhdiff/README.md

 # lhdiff

-A Lightweight Hybrid Approach for Tracking Source Lines
+A Lightweight Hybrid Approach for Tracking Source Lines.

+Lhdiff provides a mapping of individual lines between two revisions of the same file.
+It provides a better mapping than Unix diff, and works independently of the file contents (programming language).
+See [ARCHITECTURE.md](ARCHITECTURE.md) for more details.

 ## Install